openllb/hlb/docs/reference.md

 !!! info "<span class='hlb-type'>string</span> <span class='hlb-variable'>ref</span>"
 	a docker registry reference. if not fully qualified, it will be expanded the same as the docker CLI.

-Fetch an OCI image&#x27;s manifest from the registry.
+Fetch an OCI image&#x27;s manifest config from the registry.

 	#!hlb
 	string myString() {